ourania-r/dreu/logs/week-08.md

 Delivered the deep-understanding presentation to Dr. Zhang on Thursday, August 6, covering Dai, Xu and Tao (2025) on secure code generation evaluation and Shaw (2026) on quantum-safe code auditing, including the classical-to-quantum analysis, proposed evaluation methodology, and timeline.
 Dr. Zhang reviewed both and directed me to focus on Shaw's work specifically as the basis for improving precision on the quantum-vulnerable-code detector.

-From that meeting, the immediate action items going into next week are: share all materials (slides, papers, everything) to Google Drive by next Thursday; go to Shaw's GitHub repository and reproduce their results to verify whether I also get 100% recall and approximately 72.1% precision on my end; understand the core root cause of why precision sits at 72.1%; and if feasible, identify one major root cause and attempt to resolve it, starting with the easiest one first.
+From that meeting, the immediate action items going into next week are: share all materials (slides, papers, everything) to a Google Drive folder by next Thursday; go to Shaw's GitHub repository and reproduce their results to verify whether I also get 100% recall and approximately 72.1% precision on my end; understand the core root cause of why precision sits at 72.1%; and if feasible, identify one major root cause and attempt to resolve it, starting with the easiest one first.

-Milestone 3 was also completed and submitted this week.
+Milestone 3 was also completed and submitted this week, later than the program's nominal Week 5 target due to the scheduling and communication challenges documented in earlier logs.

 ## Results